 This course will provide students with the necessary tools to formulate an investment strategy, to determine an investment approach and to evaluate the different possibilities of implementing the investments.
 Before addressing these important questions, the class will first review the main risk characteristic of traditional individual investments like bonds and equities.
 The orientation of this course aims to be resolutely practical.
 About 50% will be dedicated to practical exercises, realized by means of Excel.

-During this module students will learn how important risk management is to an organization and how corporate risks are managed.
-This module imparts threats and risks, risk definitions and the different kinds of risks, the definition of risk management, risk areas, risk treatment (avoid, reduce, retain, transfer), the risk management process, risk reporting and monitoring and risk assessment.
+In this module, students will learn how important risk management is to an organization and how corporate risks are managed.
+This module identifies threats and risks, risk definitions, the different kinds of risks, the definition of risk management, risk areas, risk treatment (avoid, reduce, retain, transfer), the risk management process, risk reporting and monitoring and risk assessment.